 There is potential for a negative impact on community cohesion as the library is a place for socialising, meeting friends and keeping up to date with local news and information.
 Given the lack of other community facilities in this area closing the library would greatly reduce the opportunity for this kind of interaction within the community, with a significantly negative impact on families, elderly residents, residents with a disability or mobility issues and those who feel isolated.
 Similarly, the potential impact on the health and wellbeing of local residents must be considered.
-The Home Library Service could deliver library services to the homes of residents who would struggle to get to a neighbouring library.
+We are not aware of any other community facilities in the area.
+The Home Library Service could delivery library services to the homes of residents who would struggle to get to a neighbouring library.
 There would be no impact specific to gender, belief, race or sexual orientation.